Hyundai Motor Group chases local chipmakers to cut exposure to shortage

 Hyundai Motor Group declined to comment.

-Hyundai Mobis, the group's parts company, said in a statement to Reuters: "There are no on-going discussions with relevant companies, and while we think it is necessary to review chip development in the long term, there are currently no detailed directions or specific push concerning the issue."
+Hyundai Mobis <012330.KS>, the group's parts company, said in a statement to Reuters: "There are no on-going discussions with relevant companies, and while we think it is necessary to review chip development in the long term, there are currently no detailed directions or specific push concerning the issue."

 DOMESTIC CONNECTION